 The Allotec® Process

-During a chemical treatment non-collagenic proteins are denatured, potential viruses are inactivated and bacteria are destroyed.
-In the subsequent oxidative treatment, persisting soluble proteins are denatured and potential antigenicity is eliminated.
+In the purification process with volatile reagents, non-collagenous proteins are denatured, potential viruses inactivated and bacteria killed.
+In the subsequent oxidative treatment, persistent soluble proteins are denatured and potential antigenicity is eliminated.

-The final sterilization by gamma irradiation guarantees a sterility assurance level (SAL) of 10-6 while ensuring structural and functional integrity of the product and its packaging.
+Sterilisation by gamma irradiation ensures a sterility assurance level with a SAL value of 10-6 while maintaining the structural and functional integrity of the material and packaging.